On the topology of H(2): Symplectic homology bases associated to admissible decompositions and the group .

-\item[-] By definition, we see that $b_1$ is freely homotopic to $b_2$.
-Since $[\tau(b_1)]=[b_2]^{-1}$, it follows that $\tau(b_1)$ is freely homotopic to $-b_1$.
+\item[b)] By definition, we see that $b_1$ is freely homotopic to $b_2$, and $\tau(b_1)=-b_2$, therefore $\tau(b_1)$ is freely homotopic to $-b_1$.
 Now, since $b_0$ is the unique simple closed geodesic in the free homotopy class of $b_1$, $-b_0$ is then the unique simple closed geodesic in the free homotopy class of $-b_1$.
-Since $\tau$ is an isometry, $\tau(b_0)$ is a simple closed geodesic freely homotopic to $-b_1$, therefore we have $\tau(b_0)=-b_0$.\\
+Since $\tau$ is an isometry, $\tau(b_0)$ must be simple closed geodesic in the free homotopy class of $\tau(b_1)$, hence $\tau(b_0)$ is freely homotopic to $-b_1$, therefore we must have $\tau(b_0)=-b_0$.